Within this article:

 - modification of the assignation and roles of other collaborators within each and every entity

-- Viewing of all objects within the company account including Requests for Proposal, proposals, missions, timesheets and invoices
+- Viewing of all objects within the company account including Requests for Proposal, proposals, projects, activity reports and invoices

 - Full access to the reporting module for the account (Data Stories)